johnttaylor/arduino/README.md

 # Ardunio

-The Arduino package is collection of my Arduino projects that do ''not'' use/depend on the Arduino IDE for building and downloading HEX files.
+The Arduino package is collection of my Arduino projects that do NOT use/depend on the Arduino IDE for building and downloading HEX files.

 Documentation is located in the top/ directory and/or availabe at: www.integerfox.com/arduino.